 Cost: The cost can range between $3 to $4 per piece.
 You can get a much lower price if you find any local breeder in your area.
 If you want Higher Grade Sakuras, then prepare to spend a decent amount of money.
 These grades don’t come cheap.

-Click here to buy the best quality Higher Grade Sakura Red Cherry Shrimp at the most cost-effective price!
+Click here to buy the best quality Higher Grade Sakura Red cherry Shrimps at the most cost-effective price!

 Appearance: Fire Red grade cherry shrimps have a mostly opaque body.
 The red coloration is quite eye-catching in them.
 The intensity is so strong that it can be difficult to spot the eggs and saddle in fire red shrimps.